 People get it!
 They understand how stressed homeless pets become.
 And, that’s precisely why they are knitting kitty cuddle blankets for felines of all ages to use while they wait to get adopted.

 Did you know that if a cat (or dog) is able to relax and snuggle in something soft and soothing, its anxiety level drops?
-Well, when that happens, its personality starts to shine.
-And the benefit is that these pets have a far better chance of getting noticed by potential adopters and transitioning to a loving home.
+Well, that’s precisely what happens, and its personality will then start to shine.
+The benefit is that these pets will attract more attention from potential adopters.
+Consequently, the animals have a far better chance of transitioning to a loving home.

 What To Expect

-For this article we go first to a small rescue in Canada and after to a much larger organization in England.
+For this article we go first to a small rescue in Canada and after highlight a much larger organization in England.
 Then finally we are delighted to share with you a very special knitting pattern.
-And we’ll also talk about a long established business that’s known the world over for its high quality, innovative yarns.
+And in addition to that, we’ll also talk about a long established business that’s known the world over for its high quality, innovative yarns.

 Feral To Friendly Cat Rescue, Canada

-In Brantford, Ontario, Celena Brooks-Ferraro and her team of dedicated volunteers rescue abandoned and lost cats.
+To start off we go to Brantford, Ontario, where Celena Brooks-Ferraro and her team of dedicated volunteers rescue abandoned and lost cats.
 However, most of their work revolves around the local feral population.
 And this effort includes making sure that all the roaming cats and kittens benefit from the Trap-Neuter-Return (TNR) program.

 Hand Knitted Cat Bedding